The nearest shops and banks are

 The student hang-out area is located at the opposite end of the The Street to the Café, near the main entrance and Reception.

 This is an area for students to chat and relax with beanbags and a table football game.

-There is available a couple of volleyballs and a volleyball net for use by students at the lab.
-Please contact Silvia Breu in FC05 to arrange the borrowing of this equipment.
+A couple of volleyballs and a volleyball net are available for use by students at the Lab.
+See Fitness in the Department ...